ExpeditionRPG/expedition/docs/qdl_guide.md

 maxTimeMinutes: 60
 ```

+If your quest is missing a metadata field (say, it was created before a feature was rolled out), you can add it by hand - the metadata area is editable.

-On the first line is the quest title, which is what adventurers will see when searching quests.
+**title**: The first line is the quest title, which is what adventurers will see when searching quests.

 **summary**: A quick, 1-2 sentence description of your quest.
 This is what adventurers will see if they click on your quest for more information.